Omegapy/EtherQuest/Readme.txt

 -----------------------------------------------------------------------------------------------------------------------------

-Ether’s Quest is a small story-based ‘D&D game.’
 The game lore is based on the Innistrad universe, and it is where Ether journeys to save his younger sister Clarabella.

 The game project started as a c++ console assignment for my computer science 1 class (COS1030),